-A Federal Energy Regulatory Commission (FERC) ruling could increase power bills for most Illinois consumers by up to $864 million a year—what could be the largest electric increase in state history—unless the General Assembly passes the Clean Energy Jobs Act (CEJA) this year.
+A Federal Energy Regulatory Commission (FERC) ruling could increase power bills for most Illinois consumers by up to $864 million a year—what could be the largest electric increase in state history—unless the General Assembly passes the Clean Energy Jobs Act (CEJA) in 2020.
 (Read CUB’s statement.)

 Here’s what you need to know about the controversial ruling and how you can help protect your power bills.

 What happened at FERC?

 On Dec.
 19, FERC voted 2-1 for a proposal favored by out-of-state power generators that is expected to raise our electric bills.
 It will also raise the cost of solar and wind power and hamper Illinois’ efforts to achieve clean, affordable electricity.

 The FERC decision overhauls “capacity market” rules that impact the price we pay for electricity.
 The rule change will inflate market prices to prop up fossil fuel power plants and, in effect, force ComEd customers to pay higher power bills for dirty power they don’t need.

 The vote in favor of this plan was led by two commissioners appointed by President Donald Trump.
 The Trump administration has been on a campaign to support coal-fired power plants struggling to compete in the electricity market.
 Fossil fuel generators have been pushing for such a change for more than a year, as it becomes more difficult for their outdated plants to compete in the face of more modern technology, like solar and wind farms, and state policies, like Illinois’ Future Energy Jobs Act, that promote cleaner energy.